Sylius/PlusInformationCenter/UPGRADE.md

    in constructor `sylius_plus.channel_admin.restricted_resources` parameter instead of using hardcoded list of resources in its content.

 1. The shop template overriding method has been changed to use Sylius template events:
-   * The `src/Resources/templates/bundles/SyliusShopBundle/Account/Order/Show/_header.html.twig` has been removed and replaced by using `header` block in `sylius.shop.account.order.show.subcontent` template event.
-Remove that file from your `templates/bundles` directory or adjust it to your customizations.
+   * The `src/Resources/templates/bundles/SyliusShopBundle/Account/Order/Show/_header.html.twig` along with `SyliusShopBundle/Account/Order/Show/` directories have been removed and replaced by using `header` block in `sylius.shop.account.order.show.subcontent` template event.
+Remove that file and directories from your `templates/bundles` directory or adjust it to your customizations.
    * The `sylius_plus.block_event_listener.shop_account_order_show.return_requests` Sonata block has been removed and replaced by `return_requests` block in `sylius.shop.account.order.show.subcontent` template event.
    * The `sylius_plus.block.block_event_listener.shop.javascripts` Sonata block has been removed and replaced by `javascripts` block in `sylius.shop.layout.javascripts` template event.